arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ## Product Overview

-The Arduino UNO Breakout Carrier expands the capabilities of the Arduino UNO Q by providing complete, direct access to all relevant signals available on the JMEDIA and JMISC high-speed connectors.
+The Arduino UNO Breakout Carrier extends the capabilities of the Arduino UNO Q by providing direct, complete access to all relevant signals on the JMEDIA and JMISC high-speed connectors.
 Signals including audio, I2C, SPI, UART, PWM, PSSI, GPIO, OPAMP and power rails are routed to 2.54 mm and 1.27 mm male headers, making the carrier an ideal tool for hardware validation, system integration and signal analysis.

 ![UNO Breakout Carrier Overview](assets/ASX00085-block-diagram.png)